bolderflight/spaaro/README.md

 2. Reading sensor data, correcting scale factors and biases, and rotating sensor data into the vehicle frame.
 3. Running the navigation filter to filter the sensor data and estimate the aircraft states.
 4. Run the control software.
-5. Convert effector commands from engineering units to PWM and SBUS values.
-6. Add data to the datalog buffer.
+5. Add data to the datalog buffer.
-7. Send updated telemetry data.
+6. Send updated telemetry data.
 Check for updated in-flight-tunable parameters, flight plans, fences, and rally points.

 A timer to send commands to the effectors is started by the main flight software loop and triggers at 90% of the frame duration.
 On this trigger, the effector commands are sent to the effectors.
 This approach provides a fixed latency between sensing and actuation for developing robust control laws.